NBICreator/NBICreator/README.md

 To get started, read [Getting started with NBICreator]

-More in depth documentation is available in the wiki [Home]
+Documentation is available in the [Wiki](https://github.com/NBICreator/NBICreator/wiki)

 # License